rtous/fo/docs/virtualmachine.md

 Download Ubuntu Desktop 20.04.2.0 LTS from [here](https://releases.ubuntu.com/20.04/ubuntu-20.04.2.0-desktop-amd64.iso).

-## Step 3: Create and configure the virtual machine (with 2 CPUs and 4096MB memory!)
+## Step 3: Create and configure the virtual machine

 1. Launch VirtualBox, click New.
 The recommended setup is:

-- Base memory = 4096MB
+- Base memory = 2048MB
 - Create a virtual hard disk (10GB), VDI, dynamically allocated

 2. Select the virtual machine and click Settings.
-Go to System/Processor and set 2 CPUs.

 3. Go to Settings/Storage/Controller IDE, click the disk icon and select the Ubuntu file that you downloaded before.